gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Bedrock/Official Bedrock Illegal Guide.md

 - Placing a sign against a block would replace that block with the sign, making it possible to delete blocks.
 For example, having a slab on the lower half and placing a sign on it will delete the block directly above the slab.
 This can also be used to make signs that are supported solely by other signs

 **1.16.201**
-- *Pushing End Crystals with a flying machine while summoning the ender dragon, will keep the ender crystal from updating, because of this they will stay indestructible and permanently have the summoning beam*
+- Pushing End Crystals with a flying machine while summoning the ender dragon, will keep the ender crystal from updating, because of this they will stay indestructible and permanently have the summoning beam
-- *Punching an End Crystal while summoning the Ender Dragon, and standing in the exit portal will send you back to the overworld.
+- Punching an End Crystal while summoning the Ender Dragon, and standing in the exit portal will send you back to the overworld.
 As a result you will have 4 beaming crystals at your exit portal and they will be destructible.
-You sometimes may get 3 end crystals at your exit portal depending on the speed you go back to the Overworld.*
+You sometimes may get 3 end crystals at your exit portal depending on the speed you go back to the Overworld.
+- Wandering Traders sell ink sacs with a Damage Value of 4
+- Inside Woodland Mansions, it is possible to get Efficiency I leather helmet.
+The Efficiency I Helmets are located in a secret room containing a chest and a tree.
+This room is easily identificable due to its blocked-off entrance, but the frame is still vislbe.
-- *Before 1.16.220, zombies and skeletons would put shields on the wrong arm.*
+- Before 1.16.220, zombies and skeletons would put shields on the wrong arm.
-- *Equiping Mobs with netherite armor will give them Knockback resistance of 90%, this was changed in 1.18.30.20 which allows for mobs with higher knockback resistance*
+- Equiping Mobs with netherite armor will give them Knockback resistance of 90%, this was changed in 1.18.30.20 which allows for mobs with higher knockback resistance

 **Beta 1.16.210.57 - Beta 1.16.210.55 (Experimental) (UBC)**
 - Downgrading all 7 Double Cut Copper Slabs (excluding the Double Waxed Oxidized Copper Slab) to 1.16.210.55 will convert them to unknown blocks.
 Mining up the Unknown blocks while making sure they do not stack and updating to 1.21.30 will give you 7 different Double Cut Copper Slabs

-**1.16.210.57 (Experimental)**
-- Various Support blocks (e.g. torches, buttons, levers) can be places on Lightning Rod

 **1.16.210.58 (Experimental)**
 - Walls could be connected to Lightning Rods

-**1.16.210.59 (Experimental)**
-- Inside Woodland Mansions, it is possible to black glow sticks.
-The Black Glow Sticks are a lot rarer and a lot harder to find.
-To find the Glow Sticks you must find the "secret" end portal room within the Woodland Mansion.
-The room is a lot harder to find because it has no indicator to locate it.
-To make things easier for you, go ahead and download the "Mansion X-Ray.mcpack" from the "Texture Pack" folder.
-This pack will x-ray through the dark-oak planks in the woodland mansion.

 **Beta 1.16.210.59 - Beta 1.16.210.58 (Experimental) (UBC)**
 - Downgrading Glow Item Frames in block form from 1.16.210.59 to 1.16.210.58 will cause them to convert to Unknown Blocks and when updating them back in item form they will become unplacable

 **Beta 1.16.230.54 - Beta 1.16.210.61 (0.12.1 Downgrading)**
 - Downgrading Dripstone found in small caves from 1.16.230.54 to 1.16.210.61 will cause the dripstone to stay in that version.
 You can then take the dripstone and place it next to cactus which creates an illegal formation with cactus

-**Beta 1.16.220.50**
-- In 1.16.230.50, the Powder Snow block can be obtained by placing it inside of a bubble column and pushing it with a piston.
-Video Tutorial: https://www.youtube.com/watch?v=qBvycwTPF6g

 **Beta 1.16.220.52**
 - Moss Blocks could be waterlogged